socfortress/LINUX-IPTABLES-IP-BLOCK-COPILOT-ACTION/README.md

 ## IPTABLES-IP-Block.sh

-This script blocks a specified IP address using iptables, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script blocks a specified IP address using iptables, providing a JSON-formatted output for integration with your SIEM.

 ### Overview